 This is the amp I wanted but never had, until now.
-Clean headroom and full frequency response, it's clean and bright and has plenty of bass.
-It can get that sweet 6L6 tube tone without being too loud for small clubs.
-It could be your new amp!
+Clean and full frequency response, for power, clarity, and headroom.
+It takes pedals extremely well, and can get that sweet 6L6 tube tone without being too loud for small clubs.

+A professional guitarist friend, J.R.S, was playing through a tweed Bassman clone, and it was too much amp for the small clubs that he played in.
+He couldn't turn it up loud enough to hit the amp's sweet spot, so he resorted to using boost pedals to get that extra drive.
+This amp fills that gap, allowing you to get that sweet tube amp sound without being too loud for the venue.
 The circuit design is original, although somewhat inspired by the famous tweed Bassman, in broad general concept kind of way.
-"Inspired by" doesn't mean the same as, in much the same way as "inspired by The Beatles" doesn't mean that you write new Beatles songs.
-A professional guitarist friend was playing through a tweed Bassman clone, and it was too much amp for the small clubs that he played in.
-He couldn't turn up load enough to hit the amp's sweet spot, so he resorted to using boost pedals to get that extra drive.
-This amp fills that gap, allowing you to get that sweet tube amp sound without being too loud for the venue.
-I think I hit the mark.
+"Inspired by", in much the same way as "inspired by The Beatles" doesn't mean that you write new Beatles songs.

-The Texas 2:10 Special uses a fixed bias, twin 6L6 output section with a 12AX7 preamp tube, and a 12AU7 tone driver/phase splitter.
+The JRS Special uses a fixed bias, push-pull 6L6 output section with a 12AX7 preamp tube and a 12AU7 tone driver/phase splitter.
 It's powerful, tight, punchy and articulate.
-I use the 12AU7 as a tone driver/phase splitter because it pumps more current than a 12AX7 could.
-Since these are not gain stages, there's no need for the high gain of the 12AX7.
+I use the 12AU7 as a tone driver/phase splitter because it pumps more current than a 12AX7.

 Part of this amp's secret lies in the tone controls.
-Unlike the Texas Tone™ 12 amps, these tone controls are intentionally interactive.
+Unlike other vintage Texas Tone™ 12 amps with the single, non-interactive Hi/Lo EQ Tone control, these tone controls are intentionally interactive.
 With all controls at their mid-point, the frequency response is relatively flat, with a slight dip in the mids, and a rolloff below the guitar's low E string to eliminate that unwanted bottom end clutter.
 The magic mid control gives this amp a wealth of versatility.
 Turn the Mid down and the Volume up, and you have that famous mid '60s clean scooped sound with plenty of low end.
 Turn the Mid control up, and you introduce more drive across the board.
 For a tweed tone, turn the Treble down, the mids up, and leave the Bass at the mid-point.
 For a scooped mid tone, turn the Mids down and the Volume way up.
 You may want to turn the Treble down, too.
 This amp has lots of top end, which means it works great with humbucking equipped guitars, and you can leave your treble booster packed away.